Dr Peter Wade’s research interests lie in understanding and predicting the formation, transport and fate of chemicals in complex environments.

 Applications ranged from identifying and abatement of the effects of acid mine drainage and fugitive release of contaminants of industrial origin, to providing specialist advice to the government Department of Water Affairs on implementation of the revised Water Act.

-He is currently engaged in using geochemical computational methods to understand and manipulate the effects of enhanced weathering of minerals in soils, with the aim of providing sustainable solutions for removal of greenhouse gases from the atmosphere.
+Peter’s work with LC3M involved the use of geochemical computational methods to understand and manipulate the effects of enhanced weathering of minerals in soils, with the aim of providing sustainable solutions for removal of greenhouse gases from the atmosphere.